 Embroidery is a really simple and quick way to add additional embellishment to your finished knitting.
 The July Mittens feature a riot of embroidery on the top of the hand, including chain stitched stems and “spider web” flowers.
-Below are two separate photo tutorials for working each technique!
+Below are two separate photo tutorial for working each technique!

 BEFORE YOU BEGIN:

 1 / Embroidering on knit fabric requires extra care as not to stretch the fabric out of shape.
 It is recommended you place your knitting down between elements to make sure you are holding it flat and not stretching it out.

 2 / It is important to take care as to not place the needle through the individual strand of yarn – always put the needle in between stitches or in the center “V” of the knit stitch.
 A blunt darning needle will help you with this.

 3 / Due to the larger gauge, it is recommended you use yarn in lieu of thread.
 You may find you like the look of yarn that is the same gauge as your knitted fabric, or you may prefer a finer gauge yarn held doubled.

 4 / Finish the ends either by tying knots or weaving them in as you would your knitting.